Yawer091/vibrant-coding-1234/README.md

 ## Description

-1. A product blog page with a navigation bar, header, product processing, happy customer, successful order delivered,order status, service management, success rate, futures section, explore more section,percentage bar, author setion, footer.
+1. A product blog page with a navigation bar, header, product processing, happy customers, order status, service management, success rate, explore more section, footer.
 2. SUGAR Cosmetics is a cruelty-free makeup brand that is high on style and higher on performance.
 The brand is inspired by and targeted towards bold, independent women who refuse to be stereotyped into roles.

 ## Tech Stacks Used